UCI-CARL/CARLsim4/README.md

 CARLSIM_FASTMATH ?= 0
 CARLSIM_CUOPTLEVEL ?= 0
 CARLSIM_DEBUG ?= 0

+# CUDA Installation location.
+If your CUDA installation is not /usr/local/cuda,
+# please set CUDA_INSTALL_PATH to point to the correct location or set it as
+# an environment variable.
+CUDA_INSTALL_PATH ?= /usr/local/cuda
 </pre>

 CARLsim: Type ‘make && sudo make install’.
 This will compile and install the